Picovoice/cobra/README.md

 cobra_demo_mic --app_id APP_ID
 ```

-where `APP_ID` is an AppID which should be obtained form [Picovoice Console](picovoice.ai/console/).
+where `APP_ID` is an AppID which should be obtained from [Picovoice Console](picovoice.ai/console/).
 The engine starts processing the audio input from the microphone in realtime and outputs to the terminal when it detects any voice activities.

 For more information about Python demos go to [demo/python](/demo/python).